 - Greatly improve the quality of life of our wounded heroes, focusing our efforts on each individual candidate’s needs.

 Our Journey to Help Severely Wounded Veterans

 Nine Line Foundation was founded in 2013 by then CPT Tyler Merritt, a member of the Army’s elite 160th Special Operations Aviation Regiment.
-Tyler, his wife, Angie, and his brother, Danny, had previously created Nine Line Apparel, a clothing line aimed at / for military veterans.
+Tyler had previously created Nine Line Apparel, a clothing line aimed at / for military veterans.
 The vision was simple: to create a high quality clothing brand to be enjoyed by patriotic American’s around the globe.
 As the brand grew, Tyler saw the need to give back to the community he continued to serve as an active duty Army officer, and founded Nine Line Foundation.

 In 2012, Tyler’s West Point classmate, CPT Edward “Flip” Klein, lost three limbs fighting in Afghanistan.
 Flip’s injury was the impetus for Tyler to create the Foundation.
 Knowing that he could not just give Flip money out of his own pocket, he found the logical solution – create the non-profit Foundation, so that he could help Flip and so many others like Flip, by greatly improving the quality of life in the “new normal”.